-- 4. Plausible combinations of applicable hazard scenarios with other independent or correlated external or internal hazards or internal initiating events need to be screened separately, even if the individual event or hazard has already been screened out (except if it is not applicable to the site). - 5.
-Applicability screening for hazard scenario (as well as each combination of hazards), PSA analysts should make claims on the maximum credible impact.
-The ASAMPSA_E project recommends that maximum credible impact is determined based on reasonable physical, geophysical, and chemical assumptions on the source of the hazard, without explicit consideration on the likelihood of such a scenario. - 6.
-Particularly for external hazards, a partitioning of the hazard frequency curve in a small number of subgroups based on one representative hazard impact parameter of a set of such parameters will be necessary.
+- 5. Applicability screening for hazard scenario (as well as each combination of hazards), PSA analysts should make claims on the maximum credible impact.
+The ASAMPSA\E project recommends that maximum credible impact is determined based on reasonable physical, geophysical, and chemical assumptions on the source of the hazard, without explicit consideration on the likelihood of such a scenario. - 6.
+Particularly for external hazards, a partitioning of the hazard frequency curve in a small number of subgroups based on one representative hazard impact parameter of a set of such parameters will necessary.
 The partitioning should consider design basis thresholds for hazard impact, design extension condition analysis assumptions on beyond design basis impacts, and impact parameter values for a potential cliff-edge to catastrophic failures. - 7.
-Results from an analysis following the Fault Sequence Analysis method [67], [68] or similar approaches can provide valuable input for the screening of internal and external hazards and their combinations. - 8.
-Screening for non-fuel sources should use the RMF as PSA Level 1 risk measure.
+Results from an analysis following the Fault Sequence Analysis method [66], [67] or similar approaches can provide valuable input for the screening of internal and external hazards and their combinations. - 8.
+Screening for non-fuel sources should use the on RMF as PSA Level 1 risk measure.
 The identification process of events and scenarios challenging non-fuel type sources can be based on the RMF metric definition as a potential challenge to the first barrier designed to contain the respective source. - 9.
 Screening on the recommended release metrics LRF and ERF should be focus on aerial release.
 Analysts need to confirm if aqueous release or release into the ground are relevant release paths. - 10.
 For the construction of site-level PSA models, further screening needs to be performed on those events and scenarios for which a dedicated site-level PSA will be necessary.
 Although this is not formally part of the screening for an extended PSA but rather an issue of how to construct a multi-unit, multi-source PSA model, we have provided selected recommendations in section 6.8.